|Nutrition Facts (per serving)|

 Meatballs are not just Italian!
 The Spanish have a big variety of meatball dishes, too.
 One thing that they all have in common is that they each have a wonderful sauce, like this one.

-Fresh mint is a wonderful flavor compliment to lamb.
-These simple lamb meatballs are made with just bread crumbs and egg, and flavored with finely chopped mint leaves.
+Fresh mint is a wonderful flavor to complement the lamb.
+These simple lamb meatballs are made with just breadcrumbs and egg and flavored with finely chopped mint leaves.
 The meatballs are then fried in olive oil.
-Next, a tomato sauce is made with onion, garlic, wine and beef broth to make the sauce flavorful and rich.
-Meatballs are simmered in the sauce, and served warm with baguette slices to soak up the tomato sauce.
+Next, a tomato sauce is made with onion, garlic, wine, and beef broth to make the sauce flavorful and rich.
+Meatballs are simmered in the sauce and served warm with baguette slices to soak up the tomato sauce.

 - For the Meatballs: